ScopeFoundry/scopefoundry.github.io/content/en/docs/100_development-environment/_index.md

 ---
 title: Recommended Development Environment
-description: Recommended IDE and version history control with Git.
+description: Recommended IDEs and version control with Git.
 weight: 100
 ---

-For live coding we recommend Eclipse.
-For code review and editing VSCode seems to be at time of this writing more advanced.
+For code editing or IDE, we recommend one of the following options:

+1. **Eclipse**: Ideal for live coding and debugging.
+2. **VS Code**: At the time of writing, VS Code offers more advanced features for code review and editing.

-For version control we recommend git.
+For version control, we recommend using **Git**.